ScholasticaQue/Bakanae-Effector-Analysis/README.md

 - Visualization: Chord diagram
 - Interpretation: Strength and frequency of pathogen movement between regions

+### 5. Evolutionary Analysis
+Evolutionary pressure ($dN/dS$) was analyzed across predicted effector proteins in the 13 isolates of Fusarium fujikuroi.
+The goal was to identify signatures of host-adaptation and positive selection within the fungal secretome.
+By comparing the rates of non-synonymous ($dN$) and synonymous ($dS$) mutations, we characterized the selective forces acting on fungal "weapons" (effectors) used during plant infection.

 ## Repository Structure
 The project is organized into modular directories corresponding to each major analytical step.